-As someone in SEO, sometimes I can be too caught up with the technical side of things to pay much-needed attention to what really matters: users’ behaviour.
+As part of the Search Factory Brisbane SEO team, sometimes I can be too caught up with the technical side of things to pay much-needed attention to what really matters: users’ behaviour.

 As Google’s guidelines suggest, these are the 3 reasons why people search:

 It’s quite obvious that SEO isn’t limited to just being there when customers are ready to spend.
 It requires brands to be constantly present throughout the buyers’ journeys.
 It needs to let customers know that we exist, we have a solution to their problems, we’re better than the rest, and we’re still here when they’re ready to spend again in the future.

 It’s not enough to know what types of searches a target audience uses, but also what information they should be served when arriving to your site.
 This knowledge allows us to serve the right content to the right users at the right time.
 Furthermore, it allows us to identify the most appropriate factors or metrics to use when measuring the overall effectiveness of our SEO campaign.

 Below is an elaboration of the 4 stages of a user’s journey and how SEO can come into play in each of these stages.

 A user’s journey starts with problem recognition.
 Nobody searches for something they don’t need or want in the first place.
 Even just looking for something as trivial as a celebrity’s birth date is a need for information in and of itself.
 While this can be an internal process where customers generally figure out their own problems, it’s not a foreign concept that branding and traditional marketing have, for an eternity, tried to influence it by convincing them to need certain things.
 But that’s a whole other topic.

 With SEO, the same influence is possible, but to a lesser extent and with a more immediate effect.
 This is because its presence is limited to a small number of channels such as search engines and social networking sites.
 Additionally, it relies on customers recognizing their existing problems before convincing them to need something extra.